cosmoscout/cosmoscout-vr/plugins/csp-demo-node-editor/README.md

 # Demo Node Editor Plugin for CosmoScout VR

 This plugin provides an example use case of the `csl-node-editor` plugin library.
+For more information on this library, [have a look at it](../csl-node-editor/).

 ## Configuration & Usage